Axelle Saint-Cirel: The Voice That Spoke to the World

 To sing is not only to be heard, it is to feel, to understand, and to connect with the soul of humanity.

-Kervy Delcy, also known as Lady K, is a Haitian-American composer, conductor, writer, poet, librettist, educator, arts leader, and producer based in New York City.
+Kervy Delcy, also known as Lady K, is a Haitian-American Composer, Conductor, Writer, Arts Leader, and Cultural Diplomat based in New York City.
 She is the founder and president of Vox Feminarum, and the visionary behind Echelon Press, Lady K Maison des Arts, and the Kervy Delcy Performing Arts School.

 https://www.kervydelcy.com